Elias-Arbash/PCBVision/README.md

 ## Research Paper

-This GitHub repository corresponds to a research paper titled "PCB-Vision: A Multiscene RGB-Hyperspectral Benchmark Dataset of Printed Circuit Boards."
-The paper introduces the first RGB-Hyperspectral (HS) benchmark segmentation dataset for PCBs.
+This GitHub repository corresponds to the research paper titled "PCB-Vision: A Multiscene RGB-Hyperspectral Benchmark Dataset of Printed Circuit Boards."
+The paper introduces the first RGB-Hyperspectral Imaging (HSI) benchmark segmentation dataset for PCBs.
 You can access the paper [here](https://arxiv.org/abs/2401.06528).

 ## Dataset Details